John's Healthier Hot Chocolate

 3 TBSPCacao powder

-3 TBSPDark semi-sweet chocolate chips, or any good chocolate
+3 TBSPChocolate.
+Dark semi-sweet chocolate chips, or any good dark chocolate

-1 TBSPChicory root granules or some other coffee substitute, such as Pero, Postum, or those made from roasted figs or peanuts.
+1 TBSPChicory root granules or instant powder, or some other coffee substitute, such as Pero, Postum, or those made from roasted figs or peanuts.

 1/2 TSPMonk fruit powder